staticsn0w/octo/README.md

 by doing this:

 `sudo mkdir <directory> && sudo echo "export OCTODIR=<directory path>" >> ~/.bash_profile && sudo echo "export OCTODIR=<directory path>" >> /root/.bash_profile`

+# what's coming next?
+well, right now I'm working on actually setting up a web based package repository with someone else.
+I'm not gonna give away specifics, but it's gonna be really cool.
+I'm also going to work on porting octo.sh to Python, and adding more features (like command line flags, deleting packages, updating packages, etc).
+I'm also going to move to a new domain for the project homepage (preferably octo.pw), and I'll be moving away from Jekyll in favour of actual html and CSS.